 - Using (micro) influencers to post about your product or service

 - to target your Facebook ads at the friends of the people who like your Page.
 Facebook will then automatically add the wisdom of friends’ social proof for you.

 - feature an expert endorsing your product in your ads

 - highlight a celebrity or (micro) influencer recommending your product

 - use the number of customers or downloads you have in your ads

 - create (carousel) ads using reviews of top-rated, best-selling products

-In the end, remember, up until that final moment (and sometimes even after) that someone presses that Call-To-Action everybody has doubt whether or not they should do it.
-It is your job to take away that fear so that they will become customers.
+In the end, remember, up until that final moment (and sometimes even after) that someone presses that Call-To-Action, everybody has doubts about whether or not they should do it.
+It is your job to remove that fear so they will become customers.